bkrepp-ctps/mde-prototype-python/README.md

 ## Create an Environment in Which to Run the Prototype

 1. Open __Anaconda Navigator__ (hereinafter "AC") and click the _Environments_ button in the left-hand window pane.
-2. Click the _Create_ button at the bottom of the AC window to create an Anaconda _environment_ for this project, and give it a suitable name For reasons that will quickly become apparent, I've chosen to call my environment __base_py_37_omx_geop__.
+2. Click the _Create_ button at the bottom of the AC window to create an Anaconda _environment_ for this project, and give it a suitable name For reasons that will quickly become apparent, the author has chosen to call his environment __base_py_37_omx_geop__.
 3. Use the combo-box to the left of the _Channels_ button to select _Not installed_ option to search for packages that aren't (yet) part of your environment.
 4. Search for the __numpy__ library by entering "numpy" into the search box.
 5. A list of libraries matching "numpy" (or upon which "numpy") is dependent will be displayed.